 Use your favourite width specification together with units.
 Anything goes here — the value you enter is taken over as is.

 Don't forget px if you choose pixels.

 For responsive templates, per cent or viewport units would work best.

 You can modify it to your liking; scroll to Advanced fine-tuning for details.

-The original DuckDuckGo search widget only offers the green button, which can make some people actually avoid using it.
+The original DuckDuckGo search widget only offers a green button, which can make some people actually avoid using it altogether.

 I can relate to it.

 Choose your favourite look out of five here, or generate the widget and adjust its appearance to your liking.